I due maghi del pallone

 I due maghi del pallone (The two wizards of the ball) is a 1970 Italian comedy film directed by Mariano Laurenti starring the comic duo Franco and Ciccio.

 Plot summary

 Ciccio Ingrassetti is the PR of a Milanese pharmaceutical firm which is trying to promote its products through the football team of its Sicilian branch.
 To guarantee success, the owner asks Ciccio to secure the talents of an innovative coach, a "magician" (just like Inter Milan coach Helenio Herrera was dubbed at the time).
-Ciccio, totally unaware of the subtleties of football (but wary to confess his ignorance of the matter to his boss) misinterprets his orders and hires K.K., an impostor 'clairvoyant' who actually tries to help the team through his 'spells'.
+Ciccio, totally unaware of the subtleties of football (but loath to confess his ignorance of the matter to his boss) misinterprets his orders and hires K.K., an impostor 'clairvoyant' who actually tries to help the team through his 'spells'.
 Hijinks and mishaps soon ensue.